Catofes/mUDP/README.md

 make

-Use ./server.out STARTPORT ENDPORT REMOTEIPADDR REMOTEPORT to run.
+Use ./server.out LOCALIP STARTPORT ENDPORT REMOTEIPADDR REMOTEPORT to run.

+Due to RAW_SOCKET.
+You need to block icmp package which type 3 (Destination Unreachable).
+You can use iptables to do this.

+sudo iptables -A OUTPUT -p icmp --icmp-type 3 -j DROP

 ####Client